An Attempt at Exhausting Oneself

 Assignment Brief

-Each of you will create a website that serves as an inventory of your daily life, highlighting elements that are often unnoticed and unpublicized.
-Your goal is to collect a substantial amount of these elements over time.
-You have the freedom to choose the content, themes, and formats for your website and can structure your data in any way you prefer.
+Each of you will create a website that is an inventory of your daily life: the elements usually unnoticed and unpublicized.
+Your goal is to collect a substantial amount of these over time.
+You have the freedom to choose the content, themes, and formats, and can structure your data in any way you prefer.
+Your website should be no more than 10MB (10,000KB) in total size and should be created using only HTML and CSS.
+JavaScript is not allowed.

 Step 1, Week 1